ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

         $ echo "source /opt/ros/{DISTRO}/setup.bash" >> ~/.bashrc

-      To undo this, locate your system's shell startup script and remove the appended source command.
+      To undo this, locate your system's shell startup script and remove the source command.

    .. group-tab:: macOS